christianjaeckle/Windows-Configurations/README.md

-# Configurations
+# Windows-Configurations
-General configurations and configuration files for various applications
+General Windows configurations and configuration files for various applications.